phense/win10guide/docs/en/pre-install-backup/index.md

 Anything is fine as long as it can hold the amount of data shown on _your_ `C:\Users\'Username'\` folder.

-If there is no such option readily available, then there are two things that can still be done about it:
+If there is no such option readily available, then there are two things that can still be done:

-* find out what takes up a lot of space, and consider if you need this Data in the future.
-If not, delete it
+* find and clean-up space, see [Finding Space](../making-space/)
 * Split a portion of your File-System into a new, temporary Partition and copy the Folder there.
 This Partition will not be touched during the installation of MS Windows 10.